Ben-G/Website/content/post/24-Flux-iOS.md

 - Tangled Flow of Information
 - Unclear Source of Truth

-It seemed that Flux would be a perfect fit for solving our biggest problems.
+It seemed that Flux would be a great fit for solving many of the issues we were experiencing.

 ## A Brief Intro to Flux